pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 ### How does Pulumi store state?

 Pulumi needs to store the result of operations.
 On creation of a Pulumi resource, Pulumi makes a call to the cloud provider's API and then it stores the result of that API call.
 The place where Pulumi stores that result is called the "state" or "checkpoint".
-The state can be stored using the Pulumi Service, Amazon S3, Azure Blob Storage, Google Cloud Storage Buckets, or as a file on your local machine that you manage yourself.
+The state can be stored using the Pulumi Service or in files on Amazon S3, Azure Blob Storage, Google Cloud Storage Buckets, or as a file on your local machine that you manage yourself.

 ### How does Pulumi depend on the Pulumi Service?